 It’s common to have an overwhelming sense of not being good enough.
 That’s part of the territory of motherhood.
 Seek help if it gets worse because you’re going to need all the support that you can get.
 It doesn’t make you weak—it makes you strong to be able to ask for what you need.
 Find mom friends who can encourage you in your journey.
 Let your partner know that you need some extra words of affirmation during this time.

 Now you should know some of the things nobody tells you about having a baby.
 You’re going to be a fantastic parent, and that little bundle of joy is very lucky to have you.

 What do you wish you’d known about being a parent (before your baby was born)?

 Looking for more pregnancy and baby advice?
-Watch for Beginner’s Guide to Growing Baby: Tips to Help You Through All Four Trimesters, a book about pregnancy, birth, and baby’s first three months.
-Written with my good friend Anna Eastland (mom of 8 kids!), Beginner’s Guide to Growing Baby is an honest, practical look at pregnancy and beyond.
+Check out Beginner’s Guide to Growing Baby: Tips to Help You Through All Four Trimesters, a book about pregnancy, birth, and baby’s first three months.
+Written with my good friend Anna Eastland (mom of 9 kids!), Beginner’s Guide to Growing Baby is an honest, practical look at pregnancy and beyond.
 We share what’s worked for us in growing, birthing and loving thirteen babies.

 Beginner’s Guide to Growing Baby is available on Amazon.